BaumanAaron/OS_Project/README.md

 2. Run Database.java
 3. Run Server files 1-5 ensuring that each file starts before the first client request is sent (can run with any # of servers)

-If all 5 servers used, this will generate 50 client requests and should show all different reader/writer possibilities.
+If all 5 servers are used, this will generate 50 client requests and should show all different reader/writer possibilities.
 If not, just run again.

 Note: One error can rarely occur.
 If two servers send request simulatenously with same lamport clock, and the server with a higher